temporalio/cli/docs/workflow/stack.md

 ### stack

-Query a Workflow Execution with __stack_trace as the query type
+Query a Workflow Execution with __stack_trace as the query type.

 **--address**
 host:port for Temporal frontend service